-Essentially, the city dots on your Google Analytics reporting map might get a little bigger if you give up your user IP data.
+Essentially, the city dots on your Google Analytics reporting map might have gotten a little bigger since GA started anonymizing user IP data.

 I suppose if you're doing highly targeted, local market analysis, this data loss could be a cause for concern.
 And in that case, it’s likely that you are tracking enough data that you will want to consider obtaining tracking consent anyway.

 In a GDPR world, the automatic GA4 IP anonymization makes it easier to respect the privacy of users.